 - Voila!
 WhatsApp on your tablet!

 Like I said above, this will install WhatsApp as a BRAND NEW account on your tablet.
-If you’re looking at just transferring over WhatsApp account from your current device to your tablet, just use your normal telephone number in step number 6.
+If you are only looking to transfer a WhatsApp account from your current device to your tablet, just use your normal telephone number in step number 6.
 The authorization will follow the same steps, but your account will be transferred over and it won't be active on your smartphone anymore.
 If you want to bring over your chat history, check out our previous article on how to do that.

 There are different methods of getting around using a WhatsApp on your tablet, but most involve having a rooted tablet and rooted Android phone.
-I found that this one was simple, worked quite easily on my Nexus 7, and allowed me to get one of my favourite apps.
+I found that this one was simple, and allowed me to get access to one of my favourite apps.

 Have you installed WhatsApp on your Android tablet?
 If so, tell us in the comments how it went!